 Although the SIF Law does not prescribe any quantitative, qualitative, geographical or other types of investment restrictions, the Luxembourg Financial Supervisory Authority (CSSF) has issued a circular (Circular 07/309), pursuant to which a SIF should generally not invest more than 30 per cent of its assets or commitments in securities of the same kind issued by the same issuer.
 Certain exemptions may apply to this rule (eg, in the case of a feeder fund structuring).
 While it is not subject to any direct regulatory approval or supervision, it is generally considered that a RAIF must comply with similar diversification rules.
 To the extent such restriction makes the SIF and the RAIF incompatible with non-diversified private equity investments strategies, an initiator would instead either opt for the Soparfi, taking advantage of a flexible and efficient fiscal and legal framework, for the SICAR, or for the RAIF with a corporate object restricted to investment in risk capital assets (within the same meaning as for SICARs), in which cases no diversification requirements apply.
+Funds opting in for the ELTIF label must also comply with strict restrictions on eligible assets, borrowing and diversification rules, as set out under the ELTIF Regulation.

 The Soparfi and the SICAR can only be formed as a corporate form having a legal personality separate from that of their investors (except if the Soparfi or the SICAR is established as a special limited partnership (SCSp) that does not have legal personality), whereas the SIF and the RAIF may, in addition, be organised as a common fund (FCP) managed by a Luxembourg-based management company.
-It is important to stress that the Soparfi, SICAR, SIF and RAIF acronyms do not refer to specific legal forms, but merely to a specific set of legal, regulatory and tax provisions, with the actual investment vehicle or entity being formed as one of the following:
+There is no restriction as to the legal form that an ELTIF can take, provided that the fund vehicle is located in the EU and qualifies as an alternative investment fund (AIF) under the Law of 12 July 2013, as amended, implementing Directive 2011/61/EU of the European Parliament and the Council on alternative investment fund managers (AIFMD) into Luxembourg law (the AIFM Law).
+It is important to stress that the Soparfi, SICAR, SIF, RAIF and ELTIF acronyms do not refer to specific legal forms, but merely to a specific set of legal, regulatory and tax provisions, with the actual investment vehicle or entity being formed as one of the following: